 Scientists plan oxygen factory on the Moon

-The European Space Agency has announced that it is working on a scheme to support human settlements on the Moon.
+The European Space Agency is working on a scheme to support human settlements on the Moon.
 It aims to build an oxygen plant to make rocket fuel and breathable air.

 Scientists might have found a way to help people survive on the Moon.

 The Moon doesn’t have an atmosphere or air for humans to breathe.

 But its surface, which is covered by a substance many people call Moon dust, is almost 50% oxygen.